Syedbasid/FIFA19-Tableau-Player-Performance-Analysis/README.md

 **Question:** Which players have the highest market value?
 **Visualization:** Ranked Bar Chart
 **Insight:**
-Top-valued players are typically younger or in their prime and have high overall ratings, often belonging to elite clubs.
+Top-valued players are typically younger or in their prime, have high overall ratings, and belong to elite clubs.

 ---

-### 🔟 Top Performing Clubs
+### 🔟 Top Performing Clubs Analysis
-**Question:** Which clubs have the strongest squads and what is their age composition?
+**Question:** Which clubs have the highest average overall ratings and what is their age composition?
 **Visualization:**
-- Bar Chart: Average Overall Rating by Club
+- Bar Chart (Average Overall Rating by Club)
-- Histogram: Age Distribution within Top Clubs
+- Histogram (Age Distribution within Top Clubs)

 **Insight:**
-Top-performing clubs maintain high average squad ratings and primarily rely on players in their prime age range, balancing experience with performance.
+Top-performing clubs maintain high squad quality and rely primarily on players in their prime age range.

 ---

+### 1️⃣1️⃣ Interactive Dashboard Integration (FINAL ANALYSIS)
+**Question:** How can all analyses be combined for dynamic exploration?
+**Visualization:** Interactive Tableau Dashboard

+**Insight:**
+All key analyses are integrated into a single dashboard with global filters (Age, Position, Nationality) and dashboard actions.
+This enables dynamic cross-analysis and improves decision-making by allowing users to explore player and club insights interactively.

+---

 ## 🧩 Dashboard Design & Interactivity
-- Combined key analyses into a single interactive Tableau dashboard
+- Combined all major analyses into a single Tableau dashboard
 - Used containers for a clean and structured layout
 - Implemented global filters:
   - Age
   - Position
   - Nationality
 - Enabled dashboard actions such as **Use as Filter**
-- Designed informative tooltips for player-level details
+- Designed informative tooltips for detailed player-level insights

 ---

 ## 🧠 Key Takeaways
 - Player performance varies significantly by nationality, position, and age
-- Market value closely aligns with wages and overall ratings
+- Market value is closely aligned with wages and overall ratings
-- Skill sets are strongly position-dependent
+- Skill specialization is strongly position-dependent
-- Younger players present higher development potential
+- Younger players often present higher development potential
-- Top clubs strategically balance performance and squad age
+- Top clubs balance squad performance with age composition
+- Interactive dashboards enhance exploratory analysis

 ---

 ## 🛠 Tools & Technologies Used
 - Tableau Desktop
 - FIFA 19 Dataset
-- GitHub (version control & documentation)
+- GitHub (project hosting and documentation)

 ---

----

 ## 👤 Author
 **Name:** Syed Basid S

+## 📁 Repository Structure